Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Matchup vs. San Francisco

-- Stafford's 276 passing yards per game in three matchups against the 49ers are 4.5 less than yards than his over/under in Sunday's game.
+- In three matchups against the 49ers, Stafford averaged 276 passing yards per game, 6.5 yards less than his over/under in Sunday's game.

-- Stafford had a touchdown pass in each of those games against the 49ers, while throwing multiple TDs twice.
+- Stafford threw multiple touchdown passes in each of those matchups against the 49ers, while throwing multiple TDs two times.

 - Note: Stafford's stats vs. 49ers date back to 2016.

-- The 49ers are giving up 227.9 passing yards per game this season, the NFL's seventh-ranked pass defense.
+- The 49ers are conceding 227.9 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the NFL.
+- At 1.5 passing TDs allowed per game, the 49ers defense is ranked 12th in the NFL.

 Recent Performances